willkg/crashstats-tools/README.rst

                                      color is shut off when stdout is not an interactive terminal automatically  [default:
                                      color]
+     --dotenv / --no-dotenv          whether or not to load a .env file for environment variables  [default: no-dotenv]
      --help                          Show this message and exit.

 .. [[[end]]]